 - 1. If the proposed new school or college has not been listed on the Five-Year Planning Perspective, it should be added to the planning lists and a description drafted and transmitted to the Provost at the time the campus begins to review the pre-proposal. - 2.
 At least one year before a proposal for a new school or college is approved on the campus, a pre-proposal is submitted to the local Divisional Academic Senate.
 If the Divisional Senate approves the pre-proposal, the Chancellor submits it to the Provost, who forwards it to both Academic Affairs and the systemwide Academic Senate. - 3.
 CCGA, UCEP, UCPB, and any other relevant committees selected by the Council Chair provide to the Academic Council formal comments on the pre-proposal. - 4.
-UCOP Academic Affairs provides comments to the proponents of the new school or college with a copy to the Academic Council Chair.
-In addition and upon request, UCOP will provide the pre-proposal upon request to state officials and agency staff (e.g., Governor, Department of Finance, Legislative Analyst). - 5.
+UCOP Academic Affairs provides comments to the proponents of the new school or college with a copy to the Academic Council Chair and to the Chairs and Analysts of CCGA, UCEP, and UCPB. - 5.
 Academic Council's comments along with a cover letter from the Academic Council Chair will be sent to the proponents of the school or college with copies to the Provost and the Divisional Senate Chair.